chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

   * $h_i(x)\le 0, l_j(x)=0,\,\forall i,j$ (**primal feasibility**)
   * $u_i\ge 0,\forall i$ (**dual feasibility**)

-  Note that we use the notation $\partial f$ to denote the subgradient of $f$, which for differentiable $f$ is equivalent to $\nabla f$.
-One of the most important property of the KKT condition is the following:
+  Note that we use the notation $\partial f$ to denote the subgradient of $f$, which, for differentiable $f$, is equivalent to $\nabla f$.
+One of the most important properties of the KKT conditions is the following:

   For a problem with **strong duality** (assuming Slater condition holds),